 But in another sense, the word ‘culture’ is used to refer to educated, high or elite culture, that is, something that is not merely a ‘habit’ of a social group, but a set of cultural expressions that are in some sense preferable, of a higher quality, or a better way of doing things: a set of cultural achievements.
-Whereas the second meaning simply refers to some habits which ‘these’ people prefer but that are not thereby necessarily recommendable to or expected of other people, the second sense has an inherent normative judgement about what is ‘better’ or ‘preferable’.
-For example, it makes sense in the second meanig to say that a person X has not culture, meaning they are not cultivated or sophisticated, they’re either uneducated or ‘plebs’ or perhaps even anti-culture as when we say someone is a Philistine.
+Whereas the second meaning simply refers to some habits which a group of people prefer but that are not thereby necessarily preferable to or expected of other people, the first sense contains an implicit normative judgement about what is ‘better’ or ‘preferable’ more generally.
+For example, it makes sense in the first meaning to say that a person has no culture, meaning they are not cultivated or sophisticated, they’re either uneducated or plebs or perhaps even anti-culture as when we say someone is a Philistine.
 The British poet Matthew Arnold adopted the term from German to refer to a person who has

 an anti-intellectual social attitude that undervalues and despises art and beauty, intellect and spirituality.
 A Philistine is a man or woman of smugly narrow mind and of conventional morality whose materialistic views and tastes indicate a lack of and an indifference to cultural and aesthetic values.
 (Wikipedia)

 Notice that these two terms have such a different meaning that it is possible to say that a person’s culture is to be anti-culture!
-That would mean that a particular group’s habits and attitudes—hence their culture in the first sense of the word—are such that they are Philistines—hence anti-culture in the first sense.
+That would mean that a particular group’s habits and attitudes—hence their culture in the second sense—are such that they are Philistines—hence anti-culture in the first sense.
 We might say this of people who reject elitism or high art, who are egalitarian, etc.